llmsystem/llmsys_s24_hw2/README.md

 combine.cu -> src/combine.cu
 ```

 We have made some changes in `combine.cu` and `cuda_kernel_ops.py` for assignment 2 compared with assignment 1.
-We move the GPU memory allocation and deallocation and memory copy from Host to Device / from Device to Host from `cuda_kernel_ops.py` to the `combine.cu`.
+We have relocated the GPU memory allocation, deallocation, and memory copying operations from `cuda_kernel_ops.py` to `combine.cu`, both for host-to-device and device-to-host transfers.
 We also change the datatype of `Tensor._tensor._storage` from `numpy.float64` to `numpy.float32`.

 ### Compile your cuda kernels
 ```